ppy/osu-wiki/news/2024/2024-10-28-performance-points-star-rating-updates.md

 There were some issues picked up on by the community which have since been fixed at an algorithm level.
 We need to re-run things for osu!taiko as a result.

-### ✅ Reprocess total PP values for all users (24 hours)
+### ✅ Reprocess total PP values for all users (Completed 2024-11-06)

 A final run of this will be performed today.
 All user total PP values are final now.

 ### 🏃 Reindexing (2 - 3 days)

-This will fix scores being out of order on profiles, and in some rare cases not being displayed at all.
+This will fix scores being out of order on profiles under "best performance", and in some rare cases not being displayed at all.

-### ✅ Re-enabling of global rank history updates (ETA 2024-11-07)

-Rank history graphs will be enabled and updated again.
-At this point, all users' global leaderboard ranks will be stable going forward.

 ## osu!